-To online business owners, content creators, Adsense partners, Domiciliary Account is one of the keys to the success of their activities online.
+To online business owners, content creators, and Adsense partners, Domiciliary Account is one of the keys to the success of their activities online.

-- It enables you to receive direct foreign currencies
+- It enables you to receive direct foreign currencies from your customers abroad

 - In Nigeria, Domiciliary Account gives you more control over unstable Naira

 - With your Dom account, you can stand as a referee for another person

 8 Factors to Consider Before Setting Up A Domiciliary Account in Nigeria

 You can operate a dom account with all the banks domiciled in Nigeria, but there are certain factors you need to consider before setting up a Dom account, these include:

 - Transfer from your account to another Dom account (subject to CBN directive)

 How accessible does a bank make your account to you?
 Do you have to personally know a worker in the bank to successfully operate your account?

 Does the bank hoard foreign currency as against CBN directive?
 Does the bank always complain of insufficient foreign currencies?